I export seafood from Great Britain

 To make an application via EHC Online:

-- Your Certifying Officer must also be registered on the EHC Online system, so check that they have also signed up.
-If you have not yet chosen a Certifying Officer, there are various ways you can find one:
+2. Your Certifying Officer must also be registered on the EHC Online system, so check that they have also signed up.
+If you have not yet chosen a Certifying Officer, speak to your local authority’s environmental health team.
+You should inform them if you are planning to export fishery products to the EU, and check that they are registered on EHC Online.

 You should check that your Certifying Officer is able to inspect your consignment and sign your EHC in the days before you want to export.
 Exporters of perishable fishery products should contact their Certifying Officer to discuss specific needs.